jantjehier/programmeerproject/README.md

 the piechart and the timeline will be linked to the bar chart.

 ### extra features
-the extra features are the dropdown menu for the bar chart and the search function for the timeline and bar chart.
+the extra features are the checkbox for the bar chart and the search function for the timeline and bar chart.